chienlax/brats_challenge/docs/comprehensive_usage.md

 - Create presentation assets with `python scripts/visualize_volumes.py --mode static ...` or `--mode gif`.

 Following these two workflows keeps nnU-Net and MONAI results aligned, enabling apples-to-apples comparisons and rapid iteration on BraTS post-treatment experiments.
+- Generate predictions (`nnUNetv2_predict ...`).
+- Evaluate directly using `run_full_evaluation.py` to unify nnU-Net metrics and lesion-wise analysis.
+- Visualize cases or statistics using the viewer scripts as needed.

 ### 4.3 Visualization and QA sprint